customink/extjs-docs-archive/README.md

 Since the Ext docs webapp uses ajax, you also need to run a simple web server to use it.
 For example,

 ```
-python -m SimpleHTTPServer 3000
+python -m http.server
 ```

-Then you should be able to go to `http://localhost:3000` and view it.
+Then you should be able to go to `http://localhost:8000` and view it.